Works for Live Art Danmark

 For the Live Art for Børn festival in 2014, Søren worked with a large group of kids.
 They used google maps to find playgrounds in backyards that were unused during daytime.
 The whole group then went to these locations and rang random doorbells until someone allowed them in to use the playground.
 After an hour of play time Søren rang doorbells again to talk someone into letting the kids use their apartment to warm up and have their lunch on the floor.

 In another project during the same festival, he made a survey among children about spaces between institution and home.
 Public spaces, so his thesis, belong to everyone, including children, but they are usually experienced only in passing, en route to somewhere else.
-To experience public spaces in different ways Søren and his group of kids re-used them, for example by playing hide and seek in a public library or football on a public square.
+In order to experience public spaces in new ways, Søren and his gang of kids re-used them, for example by playing hide and seek in a public library or football on a public square.
 He then asked the children what they missed in the city.
 Birds and animals, they said.
-Søren collaborated with Thomas Dambo to create birdhouses.
-Together they installed birdhouses in public spaces throughout the inner city of Copenhagen: Street art for and by kids.
+Søren collaborated with Thomas Dambo to create birdhouses which they installed with the entire group in public spaces throughout the inner city of Copenhagen: Street art for and by kids.

 All photos by Henrik Harder Bak

-In a slightly more real remake of “Leap Into the Void”, Søren actually jumped into the freezing water of wintery Helsinki harbour.
+Attempting to create a more real remake of “Leap Into the Void”, Søren actually jumped into the freezing water of wintery Helsinki harbour.
 He positioned two audience members with cameras to document his performance.
 The first one took a picture of him jumping.
 He second photographer included Søren’s jump and the first photographer in his frame.
-Even though the photos below are completely unedited, each one produces a different reality.
+The photos can be seen below.
+Although they were not edited, each one produces a different reality.

 For Live Art for Children 2018, Søren presented “Still Life”.
 Children were invited to cook their favorite meals and have them photographed in the style and fashion of 17th century still-life painting.
 Hot dogs never looked so good!